garyGitgit/garyGitgit.github.io/pages/projects.md

 <h5>Contribution</h5>
 <p>
 <ul>
-    <li>Develop a frontend and backend of a web page to store and monitor sleep and respiration data</li>
+    <li>Developed a frontend and backend of a web page to store and monitor sleep and respiration data</li>
-    <li>Run stress tests for servers</li>
+    <li>Ran stress tests for servers</li>
 </ul>
 </p>
 <h5>Related Article</h5>